 When you’re ending a dispute, it’s best practice to make sure that you’re covering all bases.

-This means that you’ll need a legal document to set that all out.
+This means that you’ll need a legal document to set all your terms out clearly.

-When looking at ending a dispute, a Deed of Waiver, Release & Indemnity can be used to help parties end their relationship, avoid future disagreements that would otherwise arise out of the situation, and resolve matters relatively peacefully.
+When looking at ending a dispute, a Deed of Waiver, Release & Indemnity can be used to help parties conclude their relationship, avoid future disagreements arising from the situation, and resolve matters in a relatively peaceful manner.

-But what is it and what can it do for you?
+But what exactly is it, and how can it benefit you?

 Here’s what you need to know.